DarioIlic/WP-backup-script/README.md

 Rest is really self-explanatory.
 If you need help with setting it up, you can visit my site and contact me via contact form.

+I also added the part to remove all backups older than 14 days.
+You can set it for longer or lesser period by adjusting the +14 value in the last line, just next to -mtime